maarranz/Quantitative_Macroeconomics_and_Finance/README.md

 # Quantitative_Macroeconomics_and_Finance
 Quantitative Macroeconomics and Finance

-This a repository of the materials for the QMF course, taught at upper-level undergraduate and graduate students at UC3M Feel free to contact me
+This a repository of the materials for the QMF course, taught at upper-level undergraduate and graduate students at UC3M.
+These courses will also be offered online (MOOCs)
+Feel free to contact me

 ## List of Modules